-With so many power wheelchairs available today, choosing the right electric wheelchair for you may seem difficult.
-While the choices seem overwhelming, it's important to focus on the power wheelchairs that best suit your needs.
+With so many electric wheelchairs available today, choosing the right electric wheelchair for you may seem difficult.
+While the choices seem overwhelming, it's important to focus on the electric wheelchairs that best suit your needs.

 Choosing An Electric Wheelchair: What To Consider

 There are a number of different types of electric wheelchairs available, which can make choosing one seem like a daunting task.
 To make your decision easier, here are eight things to keep in mind when deciding which electric wheelchair is right for you.